 Free things to do in Palma, is it possible?
 Yes!
-Palma, like many cities, offers many free activities for visitors and local to discover the Mallorcan culture and history.
+Palma, like many cities, offers many free activities for visitors and locals to discover the Mallorcan culture and history.

-Discover what you can do for free in Palma reading this new Mallorca Free Tour post.
+Discover what you can do for free in Palma by reading this new Mallorca Free Tour post.

 Firstly, Mallorca Free Tour organises free walking tours through the Old Town Palma from Monday to Saturday at 11 a.m.
 Our meeting point is in front of the Tourism Information Office in Parc de la Mar (nearby the big lake).
-And also, you can come to our “Mysteries, secrets and legends of Mallorca” at 7 p.m on Thursday, Friday and Saturday!
+And also, you can come to our “Mysteries, crimes and legends of Mallorca” at 6 p.m on Friday!
 It starts in Plaza Mayor, the city centre of Palma.

 But there are more free activities in Palma!

 In this post, we have made a list of buildings, museums and castles of Palma de Mallorca with free entrances.

 Free things to do in Palma de Mallorca – Free tickets!